 We have script-based sorter available as well.
 This script is dependent upon DCMTK, which is freely available for Linux systems.
 The script will sort based on DICOM tag (0018,1030) (ProtocolName), but may be modified to sort on aribitrary DICOM tag(s).
 Download dcmsort.sh

 MRIConvert now supports Enhanced MR image objects.
 Try MRIConvert 2.0 for NIfTI output, Analyze 7.5 output, and automatic generation of diffusion gradient files for Siemens Syngo scanners, Philips, and some GE scanners.
-The latest revision is 250, released February 1, 2013.
+The latest version is 2.0.6, released November 3, 2013.
 Revision history

 Linux - If you use a Debian-based distro (e.g. Ubuntu), we highly recommend using the NeuroDebian repository as the Right Way to install MRIConvert.
 Install by running "aptitude install mriconvert" as the administrative user.
 Any necessary libraries should be installed automatically.